nmajozi-04/VortexPointDynamics/README.md

 - Estimation of Lyapunov Exponents.
 - Supports configuration of key simulation parameters such as the number of vortices, domain radius, time step, and total simulation time.
 - includes options for initial conditions (including whether or not the vortices are placed randomly) and numerical methods (e.g. RK4 or Euler).
-- Allows toggling if features such as trajectory plotting, generating Poincaré sections, and calculating Lyapunov Exponents.
+- Allows toggling of features such as trajectory plotting, generating Poincaré sections, and calculating Lyapunov Exponents.

 ## Installation